sap-tutorials/Tutorials/tutorials/cp-apm-03-add-database/cp-apm-03-add-database.md

 ## Details
 ### You will learn
-  - How to deploy the data model you created for your business application to the SAP HANA database using SAP Web IDE Full-Stack.
+  - How to deploy the data model you created for your business application to the SAP HANA database using SAP Web IDE Full-Stack

 ---